 Increase Component Density in Multilayer PCB Design with Blind Vias

-In particular, blind vias and buried vias allow connections to be made between components, and the traces can be buried between layers in a multilayer board.
+In particular, blind vias PCB design and buried vias allow connections to be made between components, and the traces can be buried between layers in a multilayer circuit board.
 This allows a to enforce a smaller form factor for their PCB and increases the amount of usable space on the top and bottom layers.
 When blind vias are combined with buried vias, connections can be made between components on each surface.

 Connecting buried vias in multilayer PCBs is easy compared to blind vias.
 Buried vias do not take up usable real estate on the top and bottom surface of the board, and components can be placed directly over a buried via.
 As long as designers obey the typical clearance rules for traces in the buried layers, buried vias are really no different than conventional vias.